Jandhyala Papayya Sastry

 Jandhyala Papayya Sastry (4 August 1912 – 21 June 1992) was an eminent Telugu writer and lyricist.
 He was popularly known as Karunasri because his writings expressively show compassion (Karuna or Kāruṇyam), one of the nine Rasas.
 His famous kavyas include Pushpa Vilapam and Kunthi Kumari.

-Poetry is the tremendous reflection of integrated self-awareness of man and the suffering and maladies of society.
-Karunasri's “Udayasri” “Vijayasri” and “Karunasri” achieved the rarest and unique distinction innumerable reprints.
-The poet rightly described ″Udayasri″ as his fragrant heart, ″Vijayasri″ as his thoughtful head and ″Karunasri″ as his valuable life.
-These three works of karunasri are the manifestation of satyam (Truth), Sivam (Goodness) and Sundaram (Beauty).
+Karunasri's poetry focused on themes of human experience and social issues.
+His works Udayasri, Vijayasri and Karunasri went through multiple reprints and became among his best-known literary publications.
+Karunasri described Udayasri, Vijayasri and Karunasri respectively as representing his emotions, intellect and life experiences.

 “Udayasri” takes us from darkness to twilight;